neu-ece-esl/ai-prog-workshop/4-vibe/README.md

 - Generated ... noticed selections persist across restarts
   > The application seems to remember state in between server sessions.
 If I start a new server, the results from the previous session are still there.
 How is persistent storage realized in this application across server restarts?
 - Data stored in JSON file.
-  > Generate a Makefile to start, stop and clean the server.
+  > Can you create a makefile to start the server (make start), and to clean the database upon demand (with make clean)
-- Done
+- Generated ... done.
 - Detailed [Chat](Chat.md) with the AI agent

 ---